Where Photography sits in the curriculum

 Sketchbook structure

-Photography sketchbooks document the development process — contact sheets, edit progressions, technical notes, contextual research, final selections.
+Photography sketchbooks document the development process: contact sheets, edit progressions, technical notes, contextual research, and final selections.
 Strong sketchbooks demonstrate deliberate progression.
 Many students produce competent images but present them poorly; tutors lift grades by coaching layout, annotation, and visual coherence.

 Annotation